gibasbr/modelgenerator/README.md

   * this shows some more information while running
 * --singular
   * this will create a singular titled model
+* --softdeletes
+ * this will include SoftDelete Class on model
+* --auditable
+ * this will include Auditable Class on model (base on git->http://www.laravel-auditing.com/docs/9.0/installation)

 ## Examples